The OfferUp Business Model: How does OfferUp make money?

 How does OfferUp work?

-After the transaction, buyers and sellers can rate each other and leave reviews on each other’s profiles.
+After the transaction and after purchasing process is complete, the buyer can rate both the seller and the product and leave a review.
+The the seller can rate the buyer and they can leave a reviews.
 This increases the trust of the buyers and sellers on the platform and as a result makes OfferUp better for everyone on the marketplace.

 Since its launch, OfferUp has had remarkable growth compared to eBay, another major eCommerce marketplace.
 OfferUp has had as many transactions in the first five years as much as eBay did in its first ten years.

 The Average Daily Time Spent per User on the app increased from from 13 minutes in November 2014 to 25 minutes in June 2015, on par with Instagram and Snapchat and more than Twitter and Pinterest.

 Currently, OfferUp has become one of the largest marketplaces for buyers and sellers.
 OfferUp is frequently named one of the best places to sell used stuff because the user interface is visually appealing and easy to use.

 The app is intuitive and supports large pictures optimized for smartphones and supports infinite scroll, making it easy to browse items for sale.

 This uncluttered user interface, reviews and verification system has differentiated OfferUp from its competitors and has made OfferUp app one of the top 50 most downloaded free apps on the App Store.

 As of May 2020, OfferUp has raised $393.7 million in 8 venture capital funding rounds from investors such as Andreessen Horowitz, GGV Capital, Tiger Global Management, Warburg Pincus, T. Rowe Price, and Allen & Company and others.
 The latest $120 million funding was raised in May 2020, along with an agreement to acquire Letgo which has been a fast growing competitor.